 - i) At Olympic Games, World Championships, World Cups and World Cup Finals and Continental Championships all pentathletes must wear a riding jacket or an armed service or police riding uniform with a national insignia (NOC emblem, flag, armlet or badge) of a size between 7 and 10cm high.
+In the case of a country's armed service or police uniform, the country's regulations must be respected in terms of attaching an armlet, badge, or flag to the jacket.
 The UIPM logo patch must be placed on the riding jacket according to the current version of the UIPM Uniform Guideline.
 Missing or wrongly placing of the UIPM logo patch will be penalised by deduction of 10 points, Art.
-2.6.3. - ii) At all other UIPM competitions civilian pentathletes may wear: - a) the uniform of a Riding Club recognized by their NF, or - b) the hunting uniform (red or black coat, white breeches and hunting cap), or - Riding Jacket or National Training Suit Jacket, white shirt, collar and tie, breeches, jodhpurs or riding trousers. - iii) Members of the armed service, police and employees of a military establishment and of a national stud farm may wear civil or service dress.
+2.6.3. - ii) At all other UIPM competitions civilian pentathletes may wear: - a) the uniform of a Riding Club recognized by their NF, or - b) the hunting uniform (red or black coat, white breeches and hunting cap), or - c) Riding Jacket or National Training Suit Jacket, white shirt, collar and tie, breeches, jodhpurs or riding trousers. - iii) Members of the armed service, police and employees of a military establishment and of a national stud farm may wear civil or service dress.
 Both must include a shirt, a collar and a tie.
 NFs must be informed of any restrictions either through the letter of invitation or by UIPM. - iv) Wearing a back protector (safety vest) for pentathletes is strongly recommended. - The pentathlete is required to use riding boots or chaps with riding shoes.
 Boots may be made of leather or rubber. - vi) No jewellery or any visible body piercing is permitted.
-Athletes must remove or cover these items in a safe way - vii) Hair must be secured in a way so as not to cover start number.
+Athletes must remove or cover these items in a safe way. - vii) Hair must be secured in a way so as not to cover start number.